-Preregistration, or the practice of documenting research aspects such as hypothesis, sample size, design, data exclusion, and statistical analyses, before data collection or data analysis, can help reducing questionable research practices.
+Preregistration, or the practice of documenting research aspects such as hypothesis, sample size, design, data exclusion, and statistical analyses, before data collection or data analysis, can help reduce questionable research practices.
 When integrated into the publishing process in the form of Registered Reports, it can also reduce publication bias.
-The aim of the SwissRN working group on preregistration and Registered Reports is to promote and support existing initiatives and services related to preregistration and Registered Reports (e.g., through workshops and consulting service), as well as to develop new initiatives with stakeholders.
+The aim of the SwissRN working group on Preregistration and Registered Reports is to promote and support existing initiatives and services related to Preregistration and Registered Reports (e.g., through workshops and consulting services), as well as develop new initiatives with stakeholders.

 Contact: Evie Vergauwe

 Trustworthiness of research is unevitably linked to robustness, rigor and transparency.
 But the assessment of researchers for hiring and promotion rarely emphasizes behaviors that contribute to these factors.
 The SwissRN working group on Research Assessment and Incentives will be discussing possibilities to reward and recognize researchers for such behavior.
 In a dialogue with institutions and stakeholders the group will push for a change of culture.
 See the Hong Kong Principles for a starting point.

 Replication studies are essential to confirm, expand or refute claims of new discoveries.
 Although replication has long been a central part of the scientific method, the so-called replication crisis has led to increased interest in replication in the last decade.
 The SwissRN working group on replication studies aims to discuss all aspects of the design, conduct and analysis of replication studies and to share best practices through trainings and workshops.